pranavadarsh95/Bounding-box-predictions-for-visual-detection-and-recognition-using-Yolo-algorithm/README.md

 _MODEL_SIZE = (416, 416)_MODEL_SIZErefers to the input size of the model.
 # Leaky ReLU
 Leaky ReLU is a slight modification of ReLU activation function.
+# REFERENCES
+Towards  data  science  visual  detection  and  recognition.
+An  introduction  to  implementing the YOLO algorithm for multi object detection in images
+kaggle: visual detection and  recognition.import libraries and define functions for plotting the datausing Tenserflow, Convolutional neural network and Yolo.